SailAway22/Praca-Inzynierska-SailAway/README.md

 # SailAway

-*helping sailors find crews and stth sth more*
+*helping sailors find crews and sttth sth more*

 ## Purpose of the project